Tomasrieck/biotech_AI/README.md

 ### Using the model

-The model can then be used with the file `parameters.h5` in the Python file `guess_brick.py`
+The model can then be used with the file `parameters.keras` in the Python file `predict_cell.py`

 ## Requirements